aryan308/SoftwareSupportAgent/README.md

-Report on Current Capabilities of the Software Support Agent System Overview
+**Report on Current Capabilities of the Software Support Agent System**

+**Overview**

 The Software Support Agent System is designed to assist with troubleshooting and resolving issues related to the Langflow repository.
 It analyzes support queries, extracts relevant error logs and system details, and identifies related files from the codebase.
 The system is built using CrewAI, with Gemini API as the underlying LLM and litellm for handling completions.

-GitHub Code Fetching Methods:
+**GitHub Code Fetching Methods:**

-CrewAI’s Internal GitHub Tool – Uses OpenAI’s API but is not utilized due to its dependency on OpenAI-specific tools.
+**1. CrewAI’s Internal GitHub Tool** – Uses OpenAI’s API but is not utilized due to its dependency on OpenAI-specific tools.

-GitHub GraphQL API (New) – Now integrated to fetch support queries directly from Langflow's GitHub Discussions.
+**2. GitHub GraphQL API (New)** – Now integrated to fetch support queries directly from Langflow's GitHub Discussions.

-Current Capabilities
+**Current Capabilities**
 The system consists of one agent (SoftwareSupportAgent) and three primary tasks:
-Breaking Down the Support Query

-Identifying Relevant Files from the Codebase

-Automatically Fetching & Answering GitHub Discussions (New)

 1. Breaking Down the Support Query

+2. Identifying Relevant Files from the Codebase

+3. Automatically Fetching & Answering GitHub Discussions (New)

+**1. Breaking Down the Support Query**
 Description:
 This task extracts key components from the user’s support request, including error messages, system information, potential root causes, and troubleshooting steps.

 Expected Output:
- A structured JSON object with the following keys: error_messages – Extracted error messages from the user query.
+A structured JSON object with the following keys:
+**.** error_messages – Extracted error messages from the user query.

-system_info – Relevant system details (OS, environment variables, dependencies, etc.).
+**.** system_info – Relevant system details (OS, environment variables, dependencies, etc.).

-possible_causes – A list of probable root causes for the reported issue.
+**.** possible_causes – A list of probable root causes for the reported issue.

-troubleshooting_steps – Recommended steps to resolve the issue.
+**.** troubleshooting_steps – Recommended steps to resolve the issue.

 Example Input: